a touch of william - the photography, poetry, and philosophies of william

 - william

-I have in my inventory over 55,000 photographs I have taken and over 1,300 poems which I have written.
+In my inventory I have over 400,000 photographs I have taken and over 1300 poems which I have written.
 The items selected for this site can be but a sampling of my work.
-Full inventories of both my photography and poetry can only be seen at the a touch of william studio/gallery in Grand Ledge, Michigan.
-However, the Grand Ledge Area District Library does have a full set of my poems in their collection.
+Some of my topical images can be seen elsewhere (see list), but full inventories of my photography and poetry can only be found at the a touch of william studio/gallery in Grand Ledge, Michigan.

 Photo Scrapbooks